GCSE AQA Art & Design

 What equipment do I need?

-We have a fantastic range of art materials and industry standard computer software in our studios but we do advise students to make sure they have a range of basic art materials available at home for homework tasks.
-As you progress on the course, it will become clearer what you use a lot of, but we would advise all students to have a set of sketching pencils, watercolour paints, black fine liners and marker pens, coloured pencils, and a white gel pen.
+We have a fantastic range of art materials and industry standard computer software in our studios but we do advise pupils to make sure they have a range of basic art materials available at home for homework tasks.
+As you progress on the course, it will become clearer what you use a lot of, but we would advise all pupils to have a set of sketching pencils, watercolour paints, black fine liners and marker pens, coloured pencils, and a white gel pen.

 What is a portfolio?